MSY Breakpoint Mapper Home | Breakpoint Mapper | User Guide | Publications | Page Laboratory | Contact

 To test your genomic DNA sample for a Y chromosome deletion by assaying for the presence or absence of STSs, we recommend starting with landmark STSs.
 On the Breakpoint Mapper page, see figure for locations of landmark STSs and click on Table of landmark STSs under Reference Tools for information on their use.

-The Reference Tools also contain a link to a figure displaying deletion maps of common interstitial deletions.
-Having tested your sample with landmark STSs, you can compare your results with predicted STS maps for known deletions.
+The Reference Tools also contain links to figures displaying deletion maps of common interstitial deletions or of isodicentric Y chromosomes and Y isochromosomes.
+Having tested your sample with landmark STSs, you can compare your results with these STS maps.

 Two modes of querying the database are available: